MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-isolation-in-office-365-search.md

 - M365-security-compliance
 f1.keywords:
 - NOCSH
-description: "Summary: An explanation of tenant isolation in Office 365 Search."
+description: "Summary: An explanation of tenant isolation in Microsoft 365 Search."
 ---

-# Tenant Isolation in Office 365 Search
+# Tenant Isolation in Microsoft 365 Search

 SharePoint Online search uses a tenant separation model that balances the efficiency of shared data structures with protection against information leaking between tenants.
 With this model, we prevent the Search features from: